 Physical risk results from climate-and-weather events that damage property or disrupt trade.
-Even if Authority assets are “hardened,” access to them will be threatened as events increase in frequency and intensity.3 4 Use patterns, growth trends, and consequently, revenue streams, will all be affected.5 6
+Even if Agency assets are each “hardened,” access to them will be threatened as events increase in frequency and intensity.3 4 Use patterns, growth trends, and consequently, revenue streams, will all be affected.5 6

 Liability risk arises when parties who have suffered loss or damage seek compensation from those they hold responsible.

 While the Agency may not like the characterization, it is in the fossil fuel business.7 8 That case is supported by its capital allocation, revenue streams and historic support for car travel and aviation.9 10 11 12

 Transition risk occurs when movement towards a low-carbon economy triggers a repricing of assets.
 Examples include energy producers who need to write down oil reserves.13 And car companies transitioning out of domestic sedan production.14 15

 Triggers for re-pricing include legal challenge (Juliana vs. U.S.),16 legislation (carbon tax, congestion pricing), regulatory (EPA), executive order and/or cabinet appointment (“Energy Secretary Ocasio-Cortez”).
 Also, extreme weather event (Superstorm), or weather-induced infrastructure failure (Hudson rail tunnels).17

 Mr. Carney further cautions that “success is failure,” meaning that rapid transition to a two-degree world could trigger a sudden, major collapse of asset value.
 He advises businesses-at-risk to disclose exposure, develop a mitigation plan and set a timetable for implementation.19